B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 ### Worker/Population Mobilization

 In the years leading up to WWII, there was already significant amount of population movement and management.

+1922-1928 saw the New Economic Policy (NEP) redefine the economic policy strcutre of the soviet union.
+It fostered a mixed economy that allowed small-scale private enterprise.
+It promoted labor and trade unions to pool labor and to represent the interests of workers.
+Unfortunately, the unions were incorporated as agents of state economic policy.
+They provided a facade of supporting member interests over those of the state.

-The late 1920s an idealogical rise of "resettlement as a means of mitigating agrarian overpopulation in the European part of the country" [^Moiseenko].
+The late 1920s an ideological rise of "resettlement as a means of mitigating agrarian overpopulation in the European part of the country" [^Moiseenko].
+In 1928 a drastic change was made to Soviet economic policy: the "Great Break" (Russian: Великий перелом).
+This discarded the NEP for greater focus on collectivization of agriculture and industry under the state.
+The trade unions, which had only offered token opposition to the will and interests of the state [^Filtzer].
+In a way, they ended up being a way to collect potential enemies of the state in one place for monitoring and purging.

+Industrialization of labor.
+Additional mobility within the beauracracy provides means within the system for people to improve their place in life rather than resorting to protesting or overthrowing a rigid system.

 Most it was manifested in the course of an acute ideological struggle at the end of 20-ies regarding the role of resettlement as a means of mitigation agrarian overpopulation in the European part of the country, as well as labors State Colonization Institute, closed in 1930
+The social composition of the workforce changed significantly.
+"From being an old, experienced working class with log traditions o f struggle and organization it became a predominantly young, peasant-based, and unskilled workforce with little proletarian cultural tradition" [^Filtzer].

 By the end of the 1930s, planning and regulation of population movement was managed by state institutions under